Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

 2. Watch Face can create the `complication_candidates_list_h` to identify the editable features to request to editor.
 Watch Face can request to edit the features by using `watchface_editable_request_edit()`.

-3. The watchface editor can draw highlight to give the information about editing.
+3. The watch face editor can draw highlight to give the information about editing.
 To inform the position of editable features, `watchface_editable_highlight_h` must be used.
-The highlight handle can be created by `watchface_editable_highlight_create()` with watchface shape type.
+The highlight handle can be created by `watchface_editable_highlight_create()` with watch face shape type.

     The following are shape types: